 Launching a new collection?
 Everyone on social media loves a good tease.
 Give a glimpse into the new collection launching soon and have them coming back to your profile, again and again, waiting for it to launch.
 We know we do it!
 Image courtesy: Reformation (you’ll find us on their website waiting for new jeans to launch).

 “That must be good, I should get that.”

 When customers don’t know what’s trendy and what’s hot, they love to hear from the style-makers - or at least the style keepers!
 Who better than you and your team to let customers know what’s working well, with an “our favorites” series.
 Somewhat similar to the American Rag ‘staff pick of the week’ series pictured below:

 “HAH, I can bring back that skirt I haven’t worn in 10 years”

 Everyone’s so busy following trends so they look like they’re in the know - even trend creators are looking for the next best thing.
 What if everyone could be a trend creator?
 Get your followers to create their own trend and post a picture of it - start by doing it yourself, a couple of times a week, and make it a running series!
 The wackier the better, if only to have #FunWithFashion.

 “Oh, who knew!
 Well, that’s interesting.”

 What is it that you stock in your apparel store?
 Clothes, shoes, or accessories?
 Or all of it?
-Chances are, your customers don’t know too much of the back-story behind what you put out there.
+Chances are, your customers don’t know too much of the back-story behind what you put out there or what fashion designers work on.
 Get talking about some of the details - what really is a grosgrain ribbon, and where did fringes originate from?
 How are accordion pleats really made and what’s the best way to maintain them?
 Your customers will be all ears (or all eyes, as the case may be).

 “Now this is how I could give white T-shirts my personal spin.”